Electric and hybrid vehicles are growing in popularity but petrol and diesel will fuel the majority of vehicles for many years to come.

-It's important to check compatibility on a model-by-model basis though in general, cars built since 2000 are more likely to be compatible with Ethanol and cars built before 2000 less likely to be compatible.
+Petrol cars made since 2000 are more likely to be compatible with Ethanol than cars made before but it’s important to check.

 - Combustion – Ethanol's higher volatility can contribute to 'vapour lock' issues in older vehicles when operating temperatures are higher.
 Ethanol can also affect cold start performance.

-- Ethanol is compatible with modern exhaust emissions control technologies which require ultra-low sulphur fuels, and contains oxygen so enhances combustion and reduces CO (associated with respiratory problems) and HC (unburnt hydrocarbon) emissions.
+- Ethanol is compatible with modern exhaust emissions control systems and contains oxygen so enhances combustion and reduces CO and HC emissions.
 It has a high octane number so helps combustion.

 - Critically Ethanol has higher solvency causing compatibility problems with rubbers and can cause corrosion in aluminium, zinc and galvanised materials, brass, copper and lead/tin coated steels.

-- Ethanol picks up water and contributes to corrosion and phase separation where ethanol and any water held in solution can separate out into distinct layers under certain conditions.
+- Ethanol picks up water and contributes to corrosion and phase separation where Ethanol and any water held in solution can separate out into distinct layers.
 Ethanol can also cause starting problems at low temperatures.

-- FAME is compatible with modern emissions control technologies, and contains oxygen so enhances combustion and reduces emissions of CO, HC and particulate matter.
-It has a high Cetane number so has good combustion properties.
+- FAME is compatible with modern emissions control systems, and contains oxygen so enhances combustion and reduces emissions of CO, HC and particulate matter.
+It has good combustion properties.

-- The energy density of FAME is about 90% that of standard diesel so fuel consumption will be a little higher.
+- FAME has about 90% the energy density of standard diesel so fuel consumption will be a little higher.